 N. New structural flood hazard reduction measures within a channel migration zone or floodway shall be consistent with an adopted comprehensive flood hazard management plan approved by the Department.
 Such plan must evaluate cumulative impacts to the watershed.

-O. Critical area analyses, reports and certifications of compliance as required by the Pe Ell CAO (as incorporated into this SMP) may be combined with any special reports or assessments required by later sections of this SMP at the discretion of the Administrator and as long as all requirements of both sections are addressed.
+O. Critical area analyses, reports and certifications of compliance as required by the Pe Ell CAO may be combined with any special reports or assessments required by this SMP at the discretion of the Administrator and as long as all requirements of both are addressed.

-P. Mitigation for impacts to critical areas and their buffers shall be carried out in accordance with the Pe Ell CAO as incorporated into and/or modified by this Program.
-In addition to the information that is required in mitigation or enhancement reports therein, the applicant shall demonstrate in such report how the mitigation sequence in Section 6.1 of this SMP has been followed.
+P. Mitigation for impacts to critical areas and their buffers shall be carried out in accordance with the Pe Ell CAO .
+In addition to the information that is required in mitigation or enhancement reports therein, the applicant shall demonstrate in such report how the mitigation sequence in Section 6 Environmental Impact Mitigation of this SMP has been followed.

 Public Access